jamesmacwhite/esxiconfig-backup/README.md

 This script is mainly useful if you are running ESXi on a USB/SD card and want to easily recover settings if/when the maximum write cycles [are eventually reached](http://serverfault.com/questions/549253/what-happens-when-the-usb-key-or-sd-card-ive-installed-vmware-esxi-on-fails).

+The script takes a single parameter of the vmfs path to write the backup to.

 #### Install

 1. Copy the `esxiconfig_backup.sh` script to a persistent storage location
-2. Edit the `BACKUP_PATH` variable to a directory where you will store the backups
-3. Add the following line to your `local.sh` file:
+2. Add the following line to your `local.sh` file, modify according to your file structure/vmfs location

 ```
-/bin/echo "0 3 * * * /path/to/esxiconfig_backup.sh -a > /vmfs/volumes/exampledatastore/ESXiConfig-backup-\$(date +%Y-%m-%d-%H%M%S).log" >> /var/spool/cron/crontabs/root
+/bin/echo "0 3 * * * /path/to/esxiconfig_backup.sh /vmfs/volumes/datastore/folder -a > /vmfs/volumes/exampledatastore/ESXiConfig-backup-\$(date +%Y-%m-%d-%H%M%S).log" >> /var/spool/cron/crontabs/root
 ```

-Two paths are specified, the first is the full path to the shell script, the second is a persistent storage location for the cron log file, which is optional.
+Two paths are specified, the first is the full path to the shell script andthe, the second is a persistent storage location for the cron log file, which is optional.

 In this example, the config backup will be generated every day at 3 AM.
 You can adjust the time portion `0 3 * * *` to be anything you like.
 You can generate your our time/date schedule via a [CRON calculator](http://www.csgnetwork.com/crongen.html).
 Once an ESXi host is setup the configuration data isn't likely to change too much so setting a schedule per week would be acceptable as well.